“Let food be thy medicine and medicine be thy food”

 -Hippocrates, father of medicine, 431 B.C.

 An unhealthy diet is a proven cause of disease.
-In fact, three out of four Americans die every year from diet related diseases such as cancer, heart disease, high blood pressure, stroke, and diabetes.
-So it’s exciting to see scientific research proving what natural health practitioners have been telling us for the last 2,400 years.
+According to current estimates, three out of four Americans die every year from diet related diseases such as cancer, cardiovascular disease, and diabetes.
+So it’s exciting to see scientific research proving what Hippocrates told us 2,400 years ago.

 The crucial first (and best) step is eating cancer-fighting foods that cut off the supply lines and beat cancer at its own game like: berries, cruciferous veggies, green tea, and garlic.